kee-org/browser-addon/README.md

 1. download the source code (e.g. from the relevant GitHub Release page) or clone the repo for the latest (often pre-release) version
 1. `npm ci && mkdir dist`
 1. manipulate package.json if you want to adjust version numbers
-1. `npm run build:prod && npm run pack:prod` (for stable releases) and/or `npm run build:beta && npm run pack:beta` (for beta releases)
+1. For a Firefox release: `npm run build:prod && npm run pack:prod` (for stable releases) and/or `npm run build:beta && npm run pack:beta` (for beta releases)
+1. For a Chromium release: `npm run build-chrome:prod && npm run pack-chrome:prod` (for stable releases) and/or `npm run build-chrome:beta && npm run pack-chrome:beta` (for beta releases)
-   * XPIs and ZIPs of each version are put into the `dist` folder
+1. XPIs and ZIPs of each variant are put into the `dist` folder

 ## Repo/project structure